nmendozam/alleleTools/readme.md

     - 02:03 -> 02:03:01
 ```

-The output files are named `*.[resolution]fields.tsv`, containing the resolved alleles.
-The script supports up to three resolution levels (one, two and three).
+If an output file name is not provided, it will be named `*.[resolution]fields.tsv`, containing the resolved alleles.
+Up to three resolution levels are supported (one, two and three).

 ```bash
 ./allele_resolution.sh one file1.tsv file2.tsv